 The advantage of you making an accident at work claim is therefore simple – your employer will remove the danger from the workplace that caused your accident and so remove the risk to any other employee from being injured as you were.

 You are doing both your employer and your workmates a service by making a claim – your employer will be forced to remove the danger that caused your accident and so eliminate the risk of a workmate being injured in the same way.
 Remember your injury might be small, but a workmate’s injury could be much worse.

-Click accident at work / worker compensation insurance to see the types of compensation you can claim from your employer’s worker compensation insurance for a workplace injury.
+See our accident at work article – to find out about the types of compensation you can claim from your employer’s worker compensation insurance for a workplace injury.

 Remember – you can access our specialist solicitor free online help at any time.